theju/wush/README.md

   ```
   python manage.py migrate
   ```
+* Run an `rqworker` (please refer to `django_rq documentation`) daemon so that push notifications are queued and sent outside the request-response cycle.
 * The push tokens that are fetched from the mobile devices need to be stored into the `DeviceToken` model.
 For example: